 – S.T.
 (Associate Professor, Aarhus, Denmark)

 “I will not submit anything for publication without sending it to James first.
 Not only does he make my writing clearer, since he is from an academic background himself he is able to offer valuable feedback on how to develop arguments and key concepts.
-I always recommend to my colleagues and graduate students that they work with James.
 If you are having difficulty getting a journal article accepted, need advice on addressing reviewers’ comments, or if you simply want your work to reach its fullest potential, then work with James.”

 – V.S.
 (Associate Professor, Montpellier, France)